utah-cs3550-fa25/assignments/hw3.md

 does a query with an `order_by` clause.
 Go back to the `cards.html` template and make it output the tags in order as well.

+Fix up any remaining links, across all pages, to point to the new URLs.
+All links should work (again, except for photos).

 Phase 5: Steps and ingredients
 ------------------------------